contourlineprinter/OpenCV-Demo2-update/README.md

 11.apply the mak on the original image, this will leave other background and leave main object inside the mask 12.final image will have image contained within the mask boudary

 issues: image is still rough and may mask wrong object if the setting is not correct.
-Also, if there are multiple main objects, I still do not have a efficient way to mask the background and leave multiple background.
+Also, if there are multiple main objects, I still do not have a efficient way to mask the background.
+Especially for the images that full with background stuff.
+Right now if there are multiple objects, the object will be stayed but still have slight background left.
+Also, the background filter process takes time, it may spend more than 30s to process the image background filter process.